himself949/react_redux_demo_recipes/README.md

 The app makes use of createStore and combineReducers Each slice has its own reducer and actions defined in individual files A helper function is used to filter the favourites list and All Recipes list based on the search term

+The app makes use of React-Redux library, Provider, useSelector and useDisptach